 An overdraft occurs when you do not have enough money in your account to cover a transaction.

 For members who are eligible, which is most of our members, we will generally pay your overdraft items up to a variable amount based on your history of deposits and past payments instead of returning them and charging you a non-sufficient funds (NSF) fee.
 This may eliminate returned checks and returned check charges (or legal actions) from merchants.
-It can also eliminate the embarrassment that accompanies having your check returned.
+It can also eliminate the embarrassment (or possible legal action from the recipient) that accompanies having your check returned.
 You don’t have to do anything to activate the service and if you don’t use it, it won’t cost you anything!*

 IMPORTANT - While the above applies to checks and automatic bill payments, other transactions that may cause your account to overdraft CAN NOT be paid UNLESS YOU ASK US TO by signing up (Opting in) to that service.
 Qualifying and opting in may include the following type additional transactions under ODP.

-* ATM Transaction - such as cash withdrawals (is not curently offered by FSCU but may be added in the future).
+* ATM Transaction - such as cash withdrawals (is not currently offered by FSCU but may be added in the future).

-* Debit Card transactions - would help protect your purchase from being rejected at a restaurant, gas station, on-line or other retailers or vendors due to insufficient funds in your acccount.
+* Debit Card transactions - would help protect your purchase from being rejected at a restaurant, gas station, on-line or other retailers or vendors due to insufficient funds in your account.